derhuerst/ffprobe-static/README.md

 Currently supports Mac OS X (64-bit), Linux (32 and 64-bit) and Windows (32 and 64-bit).

-Currently version `3.1` is installed for Mac and Linux, and `3.0.1` for Windows.
+Currently version `4.0.2` is installed for Mac, Windows and Linux.

 I pulled the versions from the ffmpeg static build pages linked from the official ffmpeg site.
 Namely: